indeedeng/iwf-python-samples/ai-agent-email/build-reliable-ai-gents-with-iwf-on-temporal.md

 3. **Structured Output Format**: The implementation uses OpenAI's structured response capabilities ( `text=Converter.get_response_format(AgentOutputSchema(AgentResponse))`) to ensure the AI generates responses in a consistent JSON format that maps directly to the `AgentResponse` model.
-   (Note that this is from OpenAI's agents SDK, which also supports Response API already, but doesn't allow passing a responseID yet)
+   The AgentOutputSchema and Converter are from OpenAI's agents SDK, which also supports Response API already, but doesn't allow passing a responseID yet.

-4. **Detailed Instructions**: The prompt provides comprehensive guidance to the model, covering email composition, translation, time calculation for scheduling, and cancellation handling.
+4. **Detailed Instructions with Real-Time Context**: The prompt provides comprehensive guidance to the model, covering email composition, translation, and cancellation handling.
+Crucially, it injects the current timestamp ( `current_timestamp = int(time.time())`) multiple times throughout the prompt to ensure accurate time calculations, overriding the model's tendency to use outdated timestamps from its training data.
+This technique is essential for scheduling functionality, as it enables precise relative time expressions like "tomorrow" or "in 2 hours" to be correctly converted to absolute Unix timestamps.

-This architecture provides several key benefits:

-1. **Distributed Conversation State**: By persisting the response ID in iWF's storage, any server instance running the workflow can access the conversation history, even if the original instance fails or the workflow is moved to another machine.

-2. **Resilient AI Interactions**: If the workflow is paused, migrated to another server, or resumed after a system failure, it can seamlessly continue the conversation with OpenAI without losing context.

-3. **System Scalability**: This approach enables the system to scale to millions of concurrent workflows, each maintaining its own conversation state with OpenAI.

-4. **Simplified Conversation Management**: The code doesn't need to track the full conversation history—it only needs to store a single response ID, significantly reducing the storage requirements and simplifying the implementation.

-The combination of iWF's workflow state persistence and OpenAI's conversation state persistence creates a robust foundation for stateful AI agents that can maintain context across system boundaries and withstand infrastructure failures.

 ## Some Key Benefits of the Architecture